-FINE 1008 Introduction to the arts of Asia: past and present (6 credits) This survey course introduces major themes in art from early formations of Asian civilizations to the twenty-first century.
+FINE1008 Introduction to the arts of Asia: past and present (6 credits) This survey course introduces major themes in art from early formations of Asian civilizations to the twenty-first century.
 Students investigate the various forms of art production in China, Japan, India and Southeast Asia with an emphasis on the means by which art creates meaning in diverse Asian cultures.
 Themes include issues such as patronage, personal style, artistic autonomy, art institutions and collecting practices.
 Assessment: 100% coursework.

 2000-LEVEL COURSES

 The following courses are open to students in the second, third, and fourth years of study.
+Some have no pre-requisite, while others require successful completion of one 1000-level Fine Arts course.

 FINE2012 Italian Renaissance art (6 credits)

 This course will examine the painting and sculpture of Italy from about 1300 to 1550.
 Beginning with Giotto's new approach to painting, the course will explore artistic developments in Italy throughout this period, concluding with a study of the art of the High Renaissance.
 The impact of the Antique and the interest in mathematics, characteristic of the Italian Renaissance, will be among the topics discussed.

 Assessment: 100% coursework.

-FINE 2013 Northern Renaissance art (6 credits) This course will examine the art produced in Flanders, France, and Germany between about 1300 and 1550, focusing primarily on painting and printmaking.
+FINE2013 Northern Renaissance art (6 credits) This course will examine the art produced in Flanders, France, and Germany between about 1300 and 1550, focusing primarily on painting and printmaking.
 It will begin with early 14th century illuminated manuscripts and the subsequent development of the International Style.
 It will then consider Flemish 15th century painting in some detail, concluding with a study of Flemish and German art of the 16th century.
 Assessment: 100% coursework.